 NewestSermonsBySpeaker - Returns newest sermons by speaker.

-New!
 GetSermonInfo - Returns the details of a single sermon by Sermon ID.

-New!
 UpdateSermon - Updates the details of a single sermon by Sermon ID.

 SermonList - Returns all sermons (title, speaker, etc) by Member ID.
 Optional Category: "speaker", "eventtype", "series", "year" Optional Item: Value for corresponding category.

-Over time, we will continue to expand the API's available for programmers to best fit your needs.
+Over time, we will continue to expand the APIs available for programmers to best fit your needs.
 Feel free to email us with feedback or suggestions for improvement.

 Interactive Sermon Browser!
-And remember, even if you are not a web developer or programmer, you can still enjoy putting all of your sermons on your own website with a single line of copy-and-paste HTML code using our interactive sermon browser..
+And remember, even if you are not a web developer or programmer, you can still enjoy putting all of your sermons on your own website with a single line of copy-and-paste HTML code using our interactive sermon browser.

 Batch upload utility for Drupal written by one of our broadcasters.
 Joe Wheaton or Lancaster Baptist Church has written the following comment: